fjalonso11/fjalonso11/README.md

 ## Let's connect

 - **LinkedIn** → [in/falonso11](https://linkedin.com/in/falonso11)
-- **Location** → Mexico City
+- **Location** → Mexico City · Open to US
-- **Open to** → Head of RevOps · Chief of Staff · VP Product / Growth roles at fintech and high-growth startups
+- **Open to** → Head of RevOps · Chief of Staff · VP Strategy & Operations roles at fintech and high-growth startups

 ---

-*Building at the intersection of strategy, data, and AI — because the best revenue systems are both intelligent and human.*
+*Bridging boardroom strategy and technical execution — because the best revenue systems are both intelligent and human.*